keboola/developers-docs/extend/registration/index.md

 - the component itself limits where it can run (in what projects and for which users)

 ## Using a Private Repository
-If your image cannot be public, you can use a private docker repository on both DockerHub and Quay.io.
+If your image cannot be public, you can use a private Docker repository on both DockerHub and Quay.io.

 ### DockerHub